Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Dataset Creation

 We manually created an English test dataset by collecting 1674 QA pairs from multiple sources such as Tamil Nadu Agricultural University, Union Bank of India-FAQ-Agri-Products, ICAR-NRRI, Cuttack, and ICAR-NRCP, Solapur.
 The links to sources are provided in Appendix \ref{appendix:dataCreators}.

-Additionally, a Hindi test dataset was developed by transcribing 50 videos from the DD Kisan youTube channel\footnote{\url{https://www.youtube.com/watch?v=MYkBswpxRcA}}.
-GenAI 2.0 Flash ~\cite{google2025gemini2flash} was employed to generate QA pairs from 500 token segments of the transcript, resulting in 1,219 Hindi QA pairs.
-Subsequently, these were translated into Punjabi using IndicTrans2~\cite{gala2023indictrans2}.
-The Hindi and Punjabi datasets were manually cleaned and verified to ensure an accurate and high quality test dataset.
+{ A Hindi and Punjabi test set of 1219 QA pairs was developed by manually transcribing 50 videos from the DD Kisan YouTube channel\footnote{\url{https://www.youtube.com/@DDKisan}}.
+The transcriptions were used to generate Hindi QA pairs, which were subsequently translated into Punjabi using IndicTrans2; QA generation methodology is elaborated in Appendix~\ref{appendix:transcription-methodology}.
+Hindi and Punjabi datasets were manually cleaned and verified to ensure an accurate and high quality test dataset.}

+We validated the English-Hindi and Hindi-Punjabi translation quality using human direct assessment~\cite{bojar2016findings}.The mean adequacy scores were 87.26 (En$\rightarrow$Hi) and 89.51 (Hi$\rightarrow$Pa).
+The inter-rater standard deviation was 5.72.
+Z-scores were computed for standardization, yielding mean values close to zero $(\approx 10^{-16})$.
+Further evaluation results and Translation error analysis are provided in Appendices~\ref{appendix : Translation and Transcription Quality for Hindi and Punjabi} and~\ref{appendix : Translation Error Analysis and Quality Control}, respectively.